 The music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as the singing assemblies, various performances and the learning of instruments.

-EYFS Through Expressive Arts, children are taught to sing songs, make music and dance.
+Through Expressive Arts, children are taught to sing songs, make music and dance.
 Children are given opportunities to experiment with ways of changing sound and develop an understanding of pulse rhythm and pitch.
-Children follow a scheme of work from Charanga Music School and enjoy listening and responding to different styles of music, learning to sing, joining in with nursery rhymes and action songs which leads to playing classroom instruments and performing for others.
-Children are also encouraged to use everyday objects to make music and create sound, children enjoy exploring our music wall outdoors and experiment with sound using objects made from different materials such as wood, metal and plastic.
+Children follow a scheme of work from Sing Up Music scheme and enjoy listening and responding to different styles of music, learning to sing, joining in with nursery rhymes and action songs which leads to playing classroom instruments and performing for others.
+Children are also encouraged to use everyday objects to make music and create sound, children enjoy exploring our music wall outdoors and experimenting with sound using objects made from different materials such as wood, metal and plastic.
 Children experiment with water buts, kettles and pans, piping, guttering, bin lids and many different types of beaters.

 In KS2, children learn to play recorders with a professional music teacher.
 Weekly curriculum music lessons happen on Tuesday afternoons for Years 3 & 4 / 5 & 6 (alternating every term).
-Each lesson lasts for 50 minutes.
 The music teacher follows the Southwark Music Service Scheme of Work and combines the curriculum music topics with learning the Recorder.
-Having weekly 50-minute lessons allows the children to explore the topics they are learning about in greater depth.
-It also allows time for Recorders to be assembled/practiced/disassembled etc. There are opportunities for classes to perform at various end of term events such as Christmas Fayres and performance assemblies.
+Having weekly lessons allows the children to explore the topics they are learning about in greater depth.
+It also allows time for Recorders to be assembled/ practiced/ disassembled etc. There are opportunities for classes to perform at various end of term events such as Christmas Fayres and performance assemblies.

 All pupils will benefit from a high-quality music education, which engages and inspires them to develop a love of music and their talent as musicians.